A Dynamical Cartography of the Epistemic Diffusion of Artificial Intelligence in Neuroscience: Data and methods

+In this section, we build a dynamical indicator to assess the degree of entanglement of AI-related fields of study within the concept network of a given cluster, in particular by determining their location within such a network -- in the core or in the periphery.
 The concept network describing the knowledge universe of a given cluster is framed under the cumulative process as follows and shown in Fig.~\ref{fig:conceptNet_building}.
 Starting from the co-occurrence network of level-2 and/or level-3 fields of study present in the cluster's papers published in 1970, denoted as $G_0=(V_0,E_0)$ -- where $V_0$ the set of fields of study and $E_0$ the set of co-occurrence edges between the latter -- and the next one embodied in the papers published in 1971, denoted as $G_1$, we construct the cumulative concept network for the year 1971 as the network $\tilde{G}_1=G_0 \cup G_1 = (\tilde{V_1},\tilde{E_1})$, where $\tilde{V}_1=V_0 \cup V_1$ and $\tilde{E}_1=E_0 \cup E_1$.
 We generalize this recursive relation to any year $t$ as $\tilde{G}_t = G_{t-1} \cup G_t = (V_{t-1} \cup V_t,\, E_{t-1} \cup E_t)$, so that the final graph $\tilde{G}_{2020}$ is the entire concept network of the cluster spanning the period 1970-2020.
-This temporal dynamic of concept co-occurrence thus gives rise to an evolving semantic network revealing the topical evolution of the cluster under study, where the meaning of any concept depends on its neighboring ones, with which its links may be modified (added, strengthened, or removed) over time \citep{rule_lexical_2015,cheng_how_2023}.
+This temporal dynamic of concept co-occurrence thus gives rise to an evolving semantic network revealing the topical evolution of the cluster under study, where the meaning of any concept depends on its neighboring ones, with which its links may be added or strengthened over time \citep{rule_lexical_2015,cheng_how_2023}.

 This cumulative representation of associated fields of study within the clusters allows us to track the location of AI-related ones as new concepts and links are added to the network describing the cluster over time, i.e. as the cluster's knowledge universe expands.
 For example, for an AI-related concept situated in the core of the network in a given year -- which is a signal of close conceptual ties with its neighbors, and therefore of a semantic proximity to them -- do we observe a perpetuation of its position through the reinforcement of existing links in subsequent years, or its retreat toward the periphery?
 We could also ask the opposite in the case of a peripheral AI concept advancing toward the core as the network grows, which would be a signal not only of its increasing use but also of its ability to be grafted onto concepts of different kinds.